Implementing a New Learning Platform: First Impressions Count!

 “Not another new system!”
 “But we’ve tried this before”.
 Eye-rolling.
 These are just some of the sadly all too common employee reactions companies encounter when they announce the implementation of a new IT system.

-Learning management systems (LMS) are not immune to this.
+Enterprise learning management and learning management systems (LMS) are not immune to this.
 But many of the pitfalls can be avoided through careful planning – and careful communication planning in particular.

 “It seems ‘learning management system’ is a dirty word at our organisation.”
 This sobering statement was uttered recently by a client who was looking to implement a new LMS.
 Hardly the stuff of motivation.
 The client knew even before the project began that it would have to revisit an ugly legacy.